 Pulpitis simply refers to the infection of the innermost layer of the tooth.
 It could be mild (reversible) or severe (irreversible).
 The symptoms include toothaches, swollen lymph nodes, increased sensitivity, fever and in some instances, a discolored tooth.
 While reversible pulpitis could be treated easily, irreversible pulpitis requires a root canal treatment, in which a hole is drilled down the tooth to wash the infection away.

 Let the treatment for pulpitis not scare you away.
 You’d be given general or local anesthesia to help you relax during the procedure.
 So, if you do suspect pulpitis, visit your nearest endodontist right away.
 To prevent pulpitis, do ensure to maintain good oral hygiene.
 Also, take proper care of your oral health, and visit the dentist regularly.
-In this context, Dr. Dona Pleis says:

 “Scheduling regular visits with your dentist can help them identify any areas of decay while the decay is small and nowhere near the pulp.
 If you grind your teeth, you may want to consider wearing a mouth guard while you sleep.
 Even with proper prevention methods, tooth pain or sensitivity may happen.
 Bring it to the attention of your dentist as soon as possible.
 Caught early, a simple treatment may keep your pulpitis a reversible condition, rather than an irreversible one.”